Fengzhen1234/EON_Assignment/README.md

 # EON_Assignment.

-Please import the unity package in order to view
+Please create a new project and import the unity package in order to view